Samsung Galaxy A34 5G: Camera

+Ports and connectivity

 The phone takes USB-C; much like other recent phones.
 There are two microphones; the first is between the speaker and the charging port, and the second microphone is located on the top.
 Depending on the version, the phone features a slot for 1 SIM card and a microSD memory card up to 1 TB or a hybrid slot for 2 SIM cards.
 On the right side are the volume buttons and the smartphone lock button.

-The smartphone is sold in 4 colors: graphite (Awesome Graphite), white (Awesome White), violet (Awesome Violet) and lime (Awesome Lime).